 Best MRI Technologist Career Opportunities in the US

-But for many people looking to start a new career as an MRI technologist, the question remains: Where should you go for the best career prospects?
-We’ve sorted through the data to find the best states and regions in terms of job prevalence and salaries.
+For people looking to start a new career as an MRI technologist, the question remains: Where should you go for the best career prospects?
+We’ve sorted through data via the Bureau of Labor Statistics to find the best MRI tech salaries by state.

 MRI Technologist Jobs in the Northeast

-Fortunately, the Northeast is also fairly compact relative to the other regions here.
-That means you can easily base yourself in a place like New Jersey for your MRI technologist training and explore job opportunities in neighboring Delaware, Maryland, New York and Pennsylvania.
+Fortunately, the Northeast’s compact size means you can easily base yourself in a place like New Jersey for MRI technologist training while exploring job opportunities in neighboring states like New York and Connecticut.